Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 Let $\sim$ be the equivalence relation defined by $d$.
-The classical Okounkov body construction associates to each graded linear series a convex body: $\Delta:\GLS(L)\rightarrow \mathcal{K}_n$.
-Here $\GLS(L)\subseteq \LS(L)$ is the set of graded linear series and $\mathcal{K}_n$ is the space of convex bodies in $\mathbb{R}^n$.
-As we will prove in \cref{thm:Okocont}, this map factorizes through the $\sim$-equivalence classes, and it extends continuously to the positive volume part of the completion of $\GLS(L)$.
-We call the latter space $\overline{\GLS(L)}_{>0}$.
-In order to define the Okounkov body of $(L,\phi)$, we will actually show that
+The classical Okounkov body construction associates with each semigroup a convex body.
+As we will prove later, this map factorizes through the $\sim$-equivalence classes, and it extends continuously to an \emph{almost semigroup}, namely an object in $\hat{\mathcal{S}}$ which can be approximated by certain \emph{nice} semigroups with respect to $d$.